maurymarkowitz/RetroFOCAL/doc/RetroFOCAL reference manual.md

 <!-- TOC --><a name="expaexp"></a>
 ### `FEXP`(*exp*)

 Returns the value of *e* (approximately 2.71828283), raised to the power specified by the expression in parentheses.
-For instance, `EXP(3)`, returns is 20.0855365.
+For instance, `EXP(3)`, returns 20.0855365.

 <!-- TOC --><a name="intaexp"></a>
 ### `FITR`(*exp*)